Kit203/Kit203/README.md

 # About Me
 - 👋 Hi, I’m @Kit203
-- 👀 I’m interested in ... archaeology, gaming.
+- 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 C++, HTML, CSS, Javascript, Python, 3D Modeling, and Video Editing.
 - 💞️ I’m looking to collaborate on ...
 I am just privately learning, just to expand my personal knowledge bases.
 If you wanna collaborate with me, cool.
 Although I won't be much help.
 I'll try my best.
 - 📫 How to reach me ... my resume website when it's complete.
 No trolling, harassment or beligrent behaviour or else immediate block.